International trade in goods for the EU - an overview

 The relative significance of different products

 A high proportion of the goods imported into the EU are primary goods

-Table 1 provides more detailed information — based on the Standard International Trade Classification (SITC) — concerning the relative importance of different products within intra-EU and extra-EU trade.
+Table 1 provides more detailed information — based on the Standard International Trade Classification (SITC) — concerning the relative significance of different products within intra-EU and extra-EU trade.
 The intrinsic nature of different goods means that some are largely restricted to national markets or trade within the single market (intra-EU trade), whereas others are more openly traded on global markets.
 For example, the perishable nature of some food products may, at least in part, explain why food, drinks and tobacco accounted for more than one tenth (10.7 %) of all intra-EU exports in 2020, while their share of extra-EU exports was much lower, at 8.6 %.
-On the other hand, the scarcity or a complete lack of natural resource endowments may explain, at least to some degree, why some goods are imported from extra-EU partners; this is the case, for example, in relation to mineral fuels and related materials, which accounted for 15.5 % of all extra-EU imports, compared with a 4.9 % share of intra-EU imports.
+On the other hand, the scarcity or a complete lack of natural resource endowments may explain, at least to some degree, why some goods are imported from extra-EU partners; this is the case for mineral fuels and related materials, which accounted for 12.9 % of all extra-EU imports, compared with a 4.3 % share of intra-EU imports.

 International trade in goods - intra-EU and extra-EU flows

 In 2021 Ireland was the only EU Member State that had a higher share of its trade in goods with non-member countries